-- only school issued devices will be used for apps that record and store children's personal details, attainment or photographs. - personal staff mobile phones or devices will not be used to access or upload content. - school devices will be appropriately encrypted if taken off site to reduce the risk of a data security breach in the event of loss or theft. - all users will be advised regarding safety measures, such as using strong passwords and logging out of systems. - parents and carers will be informed of the expectations regarding safe and appropriate use, prior to being given access; for example, not sharing passwords or images.
+- only Group-approved apps will be used to access any pupil details, data and images, and these require secure sign ins, passwords and often two-factor authentication. - · all users will be advised regarding safety measures, such as using strong passwords and logging out of systems. - parents and carers will be informed of the expectations regarding safe and appropriate use, prior to being given access; for example, not sharing passwords or images.